 Types of Collars

-An Elizabethan collar, aka an e-collar or cone, prevents your dog from being able to lick, bite, or tear at incisions.
+An Elizabethan collar, aka an e-collar or dog cone, prevents your dog from being able to lick, bite, or tear at incisions.
 It’s important that your dog leave wounds alone in order for them to heal.
 Collars can be soft or rigid, and there are inflatable ones too.
 The location of your dog’s wound, his flexibility, and desire to get to that wound play a role in what kind of collar you need.
-Gimli is lanky, so to keep him from getting his back paws, we used a hard collar as well as an inflatable collar, affectionately known as a donut.
-The donut restricts motion of a dog’s neck and prevented him from being able to bend to stick his foot in the cone.
-The donut also prevented the hard collar from sliding around on his neck, and served as a pillow when he laid down.
+You may have to try a few to see what works for your dog.

 Our vet sent Gimli home with an donut and a hard e-collar the first time.
 The second time we got a floppy e-collar.
-Their hard collar had a velcro closure, and all Gimli had to do was ram it into the wall to pop the velcro open.
-It was also a cut to size one, and I was afraid if Gimli ran it up against our legs, we would get cut from the sharp edges.
-The soft collar took no time for Gimli to figure out his way around.
+The vet’s hard collar had a velcro closure, and all Gimli had to do was ram it into the wall to pop the velcro open.
+It was also a cut to size one, and I was afraid if Gimli ran it up against our legs, we would get cut from those sharp plastic edges.
+The soft collar from the vet took no time for Gimli to figure out his way around.

-We found putting the hard collar on to be quite difficult because Gimli actively avoided the cone.
-It was easier if he was in the car, hooked into his seat belt where he couldn’t escape us.
+The cone was easier to put on if he was in the car, hooked into his seat belt.
+He couldn’t escape us.
 This worked since Gimli is small enough we can lift him into the car (jumping is generally off limits with stitches).
 He also loves car rides and is calmer in the car.
 If your dog is wary of the car or has to jump in, this is not a good solution for you.
 Maybe try a small room, like a bathroom, to limit where your dog can escape to.

 There are tons of ideas out there, but we mainly did two games.
 For the first you hold both your fists out (one of which has a treat) and ask your dog to find it.
 Open your palm when he chooses a hand.
 The other we did was a three cup monte with plastic cups covering a treat.
 The internet has TONS of nose games if your dog finds them fun.

 One of Gimli’s favorite games, cone or not, is to play chase.
 At the dog park he will bait other dogs to chase him, and does the same at home by prancing past me carrying a toy.
 Gimli doesn’t bound through the house when we play chase, rather he walks at whatever speed I chase him.
 Chase was good to get some exercise on rainy days that would get his sutures wet outside.
 If your dog is on restricted movement, or will not do this relatively calmly, chase may not be for you.

 Sprinkle a few treats around the house for your dog to find.
 Give them extra time with their rawhide.
-Gimli couldn’t use his front paws, because of his cone, to chew on anything smaller, like his yak cheese.
+Gimli couldn’t use his front paws because of his cone to chew on anything small, like his yak cheese.
 But he could stand and gnaw on his rawhide.
 Find some extra special treats to spoil your dog with.
 Gimli couldn’t go to the dog park while in his cone, and was pretty restricted on walks so additional treats helped keep him happy.

 Configure Your House